xdevplatform/serverless-flow-framework/README.md

 # Introduction

-The Serverless Flow Framework (SFF) offers a simple way to process real time data by stringing together functions to generate, transform and store objects.
+The Serverless Flow Framework (SeFF) offers a simple way to process real time data by stringing together functions to generate, transform and store objects.
 As the name suggests, the framework leverages modern serverless runtimes, queues and databases to eliminate the complexity traditionally involved with